-- 1. Average incremental cost which divides the present value of forecast growth capex (annualised) by the present value of forecast demand growth - 2.
+- 1. Average incremental cost which divides the present value of forecast growth capex (annualised) by the present value of forecast demand growth. - 2.
 The perturbation approach which divides the present value of the change in capex that would be needed to deliver a step change in demand.

 Figure 6 provides our assessment of the two methodologies.
-We prefer the perturbation method as it provides a more accurate price signal.
+We will be calculating both methods, using the different methods as a cross check.